DioxusLabs/dioxus/notes/RELEASING.md

 ### Releasing the docsite

 1. [ ] Stabilize the current docs version on the docsite.
 This will be manual, unfortunately, and involves changing URLs in the navbar and the sidebar.
+See [this PR for an example for v0.6](https://github.com/DioxusLabs/docsite/pull/342).
 2. [ ] Make sure to update the "current version" and any stability bools in the version switcher.
 3. [ ] Update the deploy.yml to point to the new binstall version
 4. [ ] Remove any latent `git` or `path` dependencies and `crates.io` patches.